NeKoRoSYS/NeKoRoSHELL/README.md

 > [!WARNING]
 > **Development is Paused, Indefinitely.**<br>
 >
 > I intended to regularly update NeKoRoSHELL (and subsequently, DLux) in order to support the bleeding-edge changes that are regularly introduced to its dependencies which is mainly Hyperland.
-However, as of the time I am writing this, I have recently bought a new laptop and I don't really want to risk voiding any of its warranties yet so I can't realy bring myself to reinstall Arch.
+However, as of the time I am writing this, I have recently bought a new laptop and I don't really want to risk voiding any of its warranties yet so I can't really bring myself to reinstall Arch.
 Will I hop on Linux again?
 Maybe, but not now.
 Feel free to fork the repo and introduce your own changes.
 I'm very sorry for the inconvenience!
 >

 <br>